cs50nestm/cs50labs/placeholders/README.md

 ## Specifying How Many Decimal Places

-You'll notice that `%f` is the placeholder for both floats and doubles.
+Notice that `%f` is the placeholder for both floats and doubles.
 It automatically **defaults to** printing exactly **six places after the decimal point**.
 You can have it **print more or fewer places** after the decimal, with a bit of extra syntax.

-To round one place after the decimal point you would use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.
+To round one place after the decimal point we use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.

 {% next %}

 ## More than One Variable in One Statement

-You can print **more than one variable** in a `printf` statement, by using **multiple placeholders** in the output string, and multiple variables, separated by commas.
+We can print **more than one variable** in a `printf` statement, by using **multiple placeholders** in the output string, and multiple variables, separated by commas.
 For instance

 ```c
 printf("My name is %s and my age is %i.\n", name, age);
 ```

 The value of `name` is substituted for the first placeholder, which is `%s` and age is substituted for the second placeholder, `%i`.
-You can print more variables in this statement as well by using additional placeholders and additional variables.
+We can print more variables in this statement as well by using additional placeholders and additional variables.
 The number of placeholders and the number of variables must be the same.

 {% next %}